bewinsto7604/ml_timeseries_anomaly_detection/README.md

 `source .venv/bin/activate`

-- In Linux install the dev tools as shown below
+- If running on Linux then install the dev tools

 `sudo apt-get install build-essential python-dev python3-dev`